Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • Changing a field type of a parent TypedDict class in a subclass is not allowed.

-First, it is not allowed to change the value type of __extra_items__ in a subclass unless it is declared to be ReadOnly in the superclass:
+First, it is not allowed to change the value of extra_items in a subclass unless it is declared to be ReadOnly in the superclass:

-class Parent(TypedDict, closed=True):
+class Parent(TypedDict, extra_items=int | None):

-__extra_items__: int # Not OK.
-Like any other TypedDict item, __extra_items__'s type cannot be changed
+class Child(Parent, extra_items=int): # Not OK.
+Like any other TypedDict item, extra_items's type cannot be changed

-Second, __extra_items__: T effectively defines the value type of any unnamed items accepted to the TypedDict and marks them as non-required.
+Second, extra_items=T effectively defines the value type of any unnamed items accepted to the TypedDict and marks them as non-required.
 Thus, the above restriction applies to any additional items defined in a subclass.
 For each item added in a subclass, all of the following conditions should apply:

 • If __extra_items__ is read-only